AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 Choose the folders and click **[!UICONTROL OK]**.

-## Learning Summary Dashboard for Custom Admin {#custom-admin-dashboard}
+## Learning Summary Dashboard for Custom administrator {#custom-admin-dashboard}

-Custom admins can see the same view as what an Admin sees.
+Custom admins can see the same view as what an administrator sees.
 A custom admin may data outside his scope.
 This is only applicable if the custom admin has full scope.
 To grant full scope, while creating a custom admin, enable the option **[!UICONTROL Full Control]** in Account Summary Report.

 ![](assets/create-custom-role.png)